Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

-Below, we weigh the benefits and downsides to Transition lenses and sunglasses, to help you answer the question, ‘can transition lenses replace sunglasses?’
+Below, we weigh the benefits and downsides to Transitions lenses and sunglasses, to help you answer the question, ‘can transitions lenses replace sunglasses?’
 Let’s get to it.

-What are Transition lenses and how do they work?
+What are Transitions lenses and how do they work?

 When exposed to sunlight, the molecules are stimulated and begin to change form.
 This collective reaction causes the molecules to darken, resulting in tinted lenses that resemble sunglasses.